HECHA / 做 Founders On Their New, 'Gender-Flexible' Collection

 HECHA / 做, created by Luz Fernandez and Ting Ding, is a self-described gender-flexible, sustainable apparel collection that makes one-of-a-kind wearable paintings and activewear for the non-binary community, and anyone else who wants to wear it.
 Also worth noting: the brand is at the forefront of important conversations around total inclusivity currently happening in fashion.

-Tomorrow (September 8), the brand is launching its line with a daylong event with food and drink, plus an after-party that will provide attendees exclusive access into the Ding's and Fernandez's creative process.
-The first part of the day, there will be what is described as a "performative shooting" of the lookbook, happening from 11am to 6pm.
-Part two is the after-party, from 7pm to 11pm, which is open to the public and will feature live performance and DJ sets by Beta Librae, NK Badtz Maru, and vveiss.
+On September 8, the brand is launching its line with a daylong event, plus an after-party that will provide attendees exclusive access into Ding's and Fernandez's creative process.
+For the first part of the day, there will be what is described as a "performative shooting" of the lookbook, happening from 11 AM to 6 PM.
+Part two is the after-party, from 7 PM to 11 PM, which is open to the public and will feature live performance and DJ sets by Beta Librae, NK Badtz Maru, and vveiss.

 Model Aarron Ricks

-The clothes look and seem utilitarian and functional.
+The clothes look utilitarian and functional.
 In making gender-free/gender-flexible clothing, how important is that consideration to you?
-What is the biggest consideration you had in creating this collection?

 Model Paul Bui

-HECHA also promotes a sustainability message in using recyclable/reusable materials for their construction.
+HECHA / 做 also promotes a sustainability message in using recyclable/reusable materials for their construction.
 Do you feel the concepts of gender fluidity and sustainability are related?
-If so, how?
-What factored into your decision to use these materials?

 Viewing gender fluidity as the gray zone or space in-between; fluidity challenges and resists against the structural rigidity of systems allowing for self-expression in a way that is typically not accepted.
 Fashion is material and can be utilized as a tool for identity construction as a coping mechanism.
 Therefore, it is important to develop a sustainable relationship with this materialism while illegitimizing the systems.
 So, recycling polyester reduces environmental pollution; and hemp is also gentle on the earth, consuming four times less water than cotton, eliminating the use for herbicides and pesticides.
 We chose to work with these two sustainable materials as a way to counter the wasteful modes of production within capitalism.